ShenQingchuan/github-contributor-svg-generator/README.md

   -h, --help           display help for command
 ```

-Using the command examples provided below will retrieve repository-related information, with contribution benchmarks being users on Github who have initiated a Pull Request.
+Using the command examples provided below will fetch repository-related information.

+The contribution leaderboard will only display users who have created Pull Requests, and they will be ranked in descending order based on the number of Commits they have created.

-**Info:** This command would create a `.github-contributors` folder to store SVG files in your project's root directory.
+**Info:** After this command finished, a `.github-contributors` folder would be created, in order to store SVG files in your project's root directory.

 ```bash
 gh-contrib-svg -t <Your Github Token> -o vuejs-translations -r docs-zh-cn